From outside Belgium

 If you have problems to fill out the application form, please read our tips in the FAQ section.

-Selected projects will be executed before the end of December.
+Selected projects will be executed before the end of February 2021 (to be confirmed).

-The Belgian GTI NFP will, via email, agree with the selected candidate on the time, duration and other practical modalities of the foreseen study visit.
-On average a study visit lasts 2-4 weeks, but longer periods are possible if the candidate can produce complementary funding.
+The Belgian GTI NFP will, via email, agree with the selected candidate and its Belgian tutor on the period of his/her visit and other practical modalities of the foreseen study visit.

 Answers to the most common questions can be found in the FAQ section.

-If you would still have an unanswered question, you can contact the Belgian GTI National Focal Point directly.
+If you would still have an unanswered question, you can contact the Belgian GTI National Focal Point:

 Belgian National Focal Point to the Global Taxonomy Initiative